DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

-* i40e: The default flexible payload configuration which extracts the first 16 bytes of the payload for RSS will be deprecated starting from 18.02.
-If required the previous behavior can be configured using existing flow director APIs.
-There is no ABI/API break.
-This change will just remove a global configuration setting and require explicit configuration.

 * pdump: As we changed to use generic IPC, some changes in APIs and structure are expected in subsequent release.